moosh/flood-watcher/README.md

 * `tago.io` is used to query the device's location
 * `open-elevation` is used to query points in a grid surrounding the device for elevation data.
 Elevation data is at 1m resolution, over 30m^2 regions.
+    * Note: A local (dockerized) version of open-elevation was used to serve `SRTM 250m` (https://srtm.csi.cgiar.org/) elevation data.

 The code is currently slow, and bare-bones.
 Faster querying of the `open-elevation` API is possible using bundled POST commands.
 This is TBD